puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/shimdb.md

 # ShimDB

-Windows Shimdatabase (`ShimDB`) can be used by Windows applications to provided compatability between Windows versions.
+Windows Shimdatabase (ShimDB) can be used by Windows applications to provided compatibility between Windows versions.

 It does this via shims that are inserted into the application that modifies function calls.
 Malicious custom shims can be created as a form of persistence.